The Best Fleet Management Software in 2025

 No driver messaging feature

-Pricing Custom.
-Based on fleet size, package features, and contract length
+Old Pricing Now RAM uses custom pricing, based on fleet size, package features, and contract length

 RAM Tracking live map view

-The Live Map view is the default page for RAM Tracking, from which you jump off into its other tools - Source: RAM Tracking
+The Live Map view is the default page for RAM Tracking, from which you can jump off into its other tools.
+Source: RAM Tracking

 RAM Tracking mobile app screenshots